 You'll need to do some initial setup and configuration when you connect the development ADF instance to a Git repo:

 Once you have created your new branch, you can begin to make changes inside ADF Studio.
-Do whatever you need to do, create a new linked service, create a new pipeline, etc. In the background, ADF will automatically save all of your changes as JSON files in your branch.
+Do whatever you need to do, create a new linked service, create a new pipeline, etc. In the background, ADF will automatically save all of your changes as JSON files in your feature branch.

 Debug and test your new resources in ADF Studio.
 Do your pipelines run correctly?
 Do your linked services connect properly? etc.

 Once you feel confident that your new changes are working correctly, you can use ADF Studio to create a pull request.
 In this example we are using GitHub, so ADF will automatically open the GitHub web interface and it will initiate the pull request process for you.
-You will need to complete the form to open your pull request.
+You will need to complete the form on GitHub to officially open your pull request.

-Step 6 is manual.
-Every time your PR is merged you must go to ADF and hit the "Publish" button in order to generate the ARM Templates.
+Note: Step 6 is manual.
+Every time your PR is merged you must go into ADF and hit the "Publish" button in order to generate the ARM Templates.
 You can automate this if you want, Microsoft has an NPM package called ADFUtilities which can be used to automate Step 6.
 See this link for more information.